draggsconnor/BlipKit/manual/generating-sound.md

 The attribute `BK_MASTER_VOLUME` defines the volume at which the audio data is written into the audio buffer (*mix volume*).
 It is 0 after initialization and has to be set explicitly. `BK_VOLUME` is used to set the loudness of *notes* and is at its maximum after initialization.

-*Actually, the two values are interchangable, as they are multiplied by each other which would give the same result.*

 {% highlight c %}
 // Set master volume to 20%
 BKTrackSetAttr (& track, BK_MASTER_VOLUME, 0.2 * BK_MAX_VOLUME);